-In today's world, the waste collection has become a serious issue.
-Garbage has become one of the primary problems in a country like Sri Lanka as the population grows.
-There are no suitable facilities for the final disposal of waste produced by households and industries in a country like Sri Lanka.
-Furthermore, relevant authorities pay less attention to the situation.
-As a result, people used to dump garbage alongside the roads.
+There are no suitable facilities for the disposal of waste produced by households and industries in a country like Sri Lanka.
+Furthermore, relevant authorities pay less attention to this situation.
+As a result, people are used to dump garbage alongside the roads.
 In countries like Sri Lanka, daily life can generate many kilograms of solid trash from homes, industries, businesses, and other locations.
 The lack of proper management has led to many problems.
 In Sri Lanka, this garbage collection is usually done under the control of the Municipal Council.